backupbrain/opaque-libsodium-sumo-typescript/README.md

 ### Login

-When you login, the server sends the same public key to the client.
+When the client logs in, the server sends the same public key to the client.
 The client uses this and the password to generate the encryption private key.

 The server sends the encrypted data from the registration and the user decrypts it using the derived private key.